surrey-nlp/HADQAET/README.md

 # A Human Annotated Dataset for the Quality Assessment of Emotion Translation (HADQAET) for Chinese-English Machine Translation

-This repository contains the HADQAET Dataset submitted to EAMT 2023.
+This repository contains the HADQAET Dataset in our paper submitted to EAMT 2023.
 For details of the dataset, please see our upcoming paper *Evaluation of Chinese-English Machine Translation of Emotion-Loaded Microblog Texts: A Human Annotated Dataset for the Quality Assessment of Emotion Translation*.
 To use the dataset, please see our [License](#license).

 <!---[*Evaluation of Chinese-English Machine Translation of Emotion-Loaded Microblog Texts: A Human Annotated Dataset for the Quality Assessment of Emotion Translation*](https://aclanthology.org/2022.wassa-1.29/).--->